nus-cs2103-AY1617S2/addressbook-level4/docs/UserGuide.md

 ```

 ### 3.11.
 Saving the Data to Another Folder : `save`
 Your data is saved to the default storage folder in the hard disk automatically after any command that changes the data.
 There is no need to save manually!
-However, you may consider saving TypeTask’s data files into another folder of your choice.
-To do that, you can use the save command. <br>
+However, if you want to make a backup copy of the current set of data, or if you want to save it to a thumb drive to share it with your friends, you are able to by using the save command. <br>

 Format:<br>
 `save <FILE_PATH>`<br>